sagemath/sagewiki_to_gh-2022-10-10/Coding_Theory.md

 Linear code of length 21, dimension 3 over Finite Field in a of size 2^2 }}}

-For a linear code C and a vector v in GF(q)^n, Sage can try to decode v (i.e., find the codeword c in C closest to v in the Hamming metric) using syndrome decoding.
+For a linear code C and a vector v in $GF(q)^n$, Sage can try to decode v (i.e., find the codeword c in C closest to v in the Hamming metric) using syndrome decoding.
 As of yet, no special decoding methods have been implemented.

 {{{